Changissnz/social_commentary_on_American_travesty__claude_generated/README.md

 # Social Commentary on American Travesty: Claude Generated
 A series of articles, written by Claude Sonnet 4.6, with the help of my input.
 Statements supported by 3rd party sources.

+**Do not say I did not pull punches with these Claude-generated articles.
+Accuracy is a thing.
+Rhetoric is another thing.
+What is right is also another thing.
+From my perspective, some things are laughable.
+And sad.
+Such is the humility of a genuine American patriot.**

 -------------------------------------------------------------------------------------------------------------------------

 ## Table of Contents